samarsinghal/lab-tekton-fundamentals/workshop/content/exercises/pipelineresources.md

-In order to connect the `Pipeline` you will create to `PipelineResources` that contain information about the git repository of the application that will be deployed along with where its resulting container image will be pushed to, you will need to create two `PipelineResources`.
+In order to connect the `Pipeline` you will create to `PipelineResources`, you will need to create two `PipelineResources`.

 The first is a `PipelineResource` named `go-web-server-git`.
 This `PipelineResource`